 Teen Read Week™ is a national adolescent literacy initiative created by the Young Adult Library Services Association (YALSA).
 It began in 1998 and is held annually during the third week of October.
 Its purpose is to encourage teens to be regular readers and library users.

-Turn Dreams into Reality @ your library Theme
+Get Away @ your library Theme

-Download "The Future…See More
+Download "The Future of…See More